kleister/kleister-ui/README.md

 **This project is under heavy development, it's not in a working state yet!**

 Where does this name come from or what does it mean?
 It's quite simple, it's one german word for paste/glue, I thought it's a good match as it glues together the modpacks for Minecraft.

+Within this repository we are building the web interface for our [Kleister API](https://github.com/kleister/kleister-api) server, for further information take a look at our [documentation](https://kleister.webhippie.de).

 ## Build

-This project requires NodeJS to build the sources, the installation of NodeJS won't be covered by those instructions.
-To build the sources just execute the following command after NodeJS setup:
+This project requires NodeJS and Yarn to build the sources, the installation of NodeJS or Yarn won't be covered by these instructions, please follow the official documentation for [NodeJS](https://nodejs.org/en/download/package-manager/) and [Yarn](https://yarnpkg.com/lang/en/docs/install/).
+To build the sources just execute the following command after the setup:

 ```
 yarn install
 yarn build
 ```

 If you also want to publish it as a single binary with our server based on Go make sure you have a working Go environment, for further reference or a guide take a look at the [install instructions](http://golang.org/doc/install.html).
-As this project relies on vendoring of the dependencies and we are not exporting `GO15VENDOREXPERIMENT=1` within our makefile you have to use a Go version `>= 1.6`
+This project requires Go >= v1.8.

 ```bash
 go get -d github.com/kleister/kleister-ui